jundalisay/spblist/content/en/research/mohammad/quran/sura-021b.md

 97. The promise of truth has drawn near.
 The eyes of those who disbelieved will stare in horror: “Woe to us.
 We were oblivious to this.
 In fact, we were wrongdoers.”

-98. You and what you worship besides Allah are fuel for Hell.
+98. You and what you worship besides Enki are fuel for Hell.
 You will descend into it.

 99. Had these been gods, they would not have descended into it.
 All will abide in it.